fusionjs/fusionjs/fusion-core/docs/guides/working-with-secrets.md

 # Secret rotation

-It's good security practice to rotate secrets regularly, but we might not necessarily want to restart the application every time rotation needs to happen.
+It's good security practice to rotate secrets regularly, but we might not want to restart the application every time rotation needs to happen.

-In order to accomplish dynamic secret rotation, plugins can receive an EventEmitter or similar abstraction as an argument:
+To accomplish dynamic secret rotation, plugins can receive an EventEmitter or similar abstraction as an argument:

 ```js
 import {createPlugin} from 'fusion-core';